kkalass/rdf_xml/DEVELOPMENT_DIARY.md

 * document the why, not the what
 * target audience are Dart developers who may not be very familiar with the specifics of the problem this project solves (e.g. with rdf/xml format)

+Now that you have a good understanding of the project, please make sure that we have really usefull examples in the example directory.
+Run `dart analyze` to make sure that they are running and execute them with `dart run` to make sure that they output what you expect them to output.

 After fixing the sourcecode documentation, please make sure that the README is really helpful and useful.
 Note: this project will be on github and deployed to pub.dev.
+Take care to validate that all examples in the README actually are valid and only use existing APIs - maybe you should only use examples that you already have in the example directory?

-In addition, also update if neccessary our really great and modern landingpage in doc/ directory, which also includes  links to the api documentation which you can generate by calling `dart doc -o doc/api .`
+In addition, also update if neccessary our really great and modern landingpage in doc/ directory, which also includes  links to the api documentation which you can generate by calling `dart doc -o doc/api .`.
+The documentation in doc of course also should only contain examples where you are sure that they are correct and use existing APIs (maybe by putting them in the example directory if they are not there yet).
 ```